ianheggie/salted-rails/README.md

 TODO: Write usage instructions here

-Salt rules are copied into RAILS_ROOT/tmp/salt and pillar info into RAILS_ROOT/tmp/pillar by the `configure_salt` method.
+This gem generates pillar and salt files in RAILS_ROOT/tmp/salt and RAILS_ROOT/tmp/pillar respectively from your application configuration files.
-It also (re)creates `pillar/application.sls` based on `.ruby-version`, `config/database.yml` and `Gemfile` ehenever they change.
+The files it generates are based on `.ruby-version`, `config/database.yml` and `Gemfile` as well
-The configuration files are also copied to `salt/railsapp/files/`.

-If you move `RAILS_ROOT/tmp/salt` and `RAILS_ROOT/tmp/pillar` into a RAILS_ROOT/salt directory then you can adjust the other files as desired.
-In that case only the `pillar/application.sls` and `salt/railsapp/files/*` files will be refreshed when they become stale (rather than all files).

 ## Contributing